 Habitat understands the housing sector in New Zealand, and is pleased to help other individuals or organisations get their ideas off the ground.
 Reach out to your local Habitat office if you’d like to talk something through.

 Habitat for Humanity has a strong legacy of responding to where the need is greatest, including in nations of the Pacific and further overseas, in places such as Nepal, countries of South East Asia and South America.

 This includes responding to natural disasters, particularly in Samoa, Tonga, Fiji and Vanuatu.
 We work to deliver cyclone resilience education, help communities gain self-reliance with specific construction techniques, and educate on disaster preparedness.
 This work is supported by the New Zealand Government.

-- Support Habitat’s Fund for The Pacific
+- Support Habitat’s Pacific nations disaster preparedness

 - Read more about the hands-on solutions Habitat delivers